chaswiso/Portfolio/Test Plan.md

  - [ ] Testing MIlestones

 ## Control Procedures
+> What procedures will be followed if testing goes sideways?
+- problem reporting
+- change requests
 ## Features to Be Tested
 > Feature functionality included in this release